steinwurf/kodo-dev/README.md

 # kodo-dev

-Internal repository for testing kodo
+Internal repository for testing the kodo familiy of repositories.